Glossary

 Nexus

 Sales tax term describing a seller’s physical connection to a particular state.
-If a seller has nexus in a particular state, then they must collect sales taxes from all purchases made from buyers in that state.
-Examples of common activities creating sufficient nexus are physicalpresence, established bank accounts, collection activities, trade show attendance, certain drop shipment arrangements, consigned inventory, and contracted service agents.
+If a seller has nexus in a particular state, they must collect sales taxes from all purchases made from buyers in that state.
+Examples of common activities creating sufficient nexus are established bank accounts, collection activities, trade show attendance, certain drop shipment arrangements, consigned inventory, and contracted service agents.
 In fact, having a single salesperson located in a state constitutes nexus.

 Non-exempt